kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

 Rvalue References and Derived classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Is an rvalue reference parameter itself an rvalue or an lvalue?
-The answer is, an rvalue reference that has a name is considered an lvalue.
-An rvalue reference parameter that has a name can have its address taken.
+The answer is, an rvalue reference that has a name is considered an lvalue because an rvalue reference parameter that has a name can have its address taken.
 It is therefore not a temporary.
-So when it "has a name" the rvalue reference parameter itself is also an lvalue within the scope of the method.
+So when it "has a name" the rvalue reference parameter itself is an lvalue within the scope of the method.
 This has implications for how move semantics must be implemented in derived classes:

 .. code-block:: cpp